 To beginning the process of stilting you will need to make sure your component is sanitized and fully functional.

 First, we will begin by applying a metal stilt to each leg.
-The metal you are using should allow electricity to flow to your component and be malleable.
-Having malleable stilts allows you to freely adjust your component for the best placement.
-In our case we used the through hole component legs off of resistors which is a tin plated copper-clad steel wire.
-When applying the metal, you would like to measure how much height is needed to allow best connectivity.
+Use the cut leads from a 1/4th watt resistor as the interconnect leads.
+Having malleable stilts allows you to freely adjust your component for the best allignment to pads while preventing interference on the board.
+These legs are generally tin-clad copper wire.
+When applying the metal, you would like to measure how much height is needed to allow best allignment.
 In our case, we only needed one component stilted with the height being more than its bordering components.
+Make sure all legs are cut to the proper height before soldering, a final trimming will occur after soldering each leg to the part to mount.

 After you have measured and trimmed all the stilts for your component, you can now solder each stilt to a corresponding leg.
+Use tweezers to hold part when soldering to prevent burs.
+Tin both the component and the wire before performing the joining via soldering.
 When you finish soldering check the height of the stilts once again, if the stilts have shifted in height cut the appropriate amount of metal from the stilts so the component can lay on a flat surface.
+The stilts should align with the pads and the component should sit flat on the stilts.
+Do not mount to some pads and warp the other legs to meet remaining pads.
+It is easy to tear pads off the PCB when doing this.

 Next you would like to position your component on your PCB ensuring that all stilts are placed on top of the corresponding solder pads.
 Soldering the stilt to the board will be a bit challenging.
 You will need to quickly apply solder each leg, the heat from the solder iron may loosen your any previous soldering you have completed.
 If this does happen reapply the loose piece(s) once again.
 Once you have completed applying all legs you would like to repeat this process for any other parts you would like stilted or continue soldering the rest of your other components.